 Debt Securities.
 We have, and may in the future, invest in bond securities, such as those issued by Freddie Mac SBL securitizations from loans originated under the Freddie Mac SBL program and SFR bonds.
 These securities are generally carried at cost and are often purchased at a discount to their face value, which is accreted into interest income, if deemed collectable, over the expected remaining life of the related security as a yield adjustment.

 Structured Business Portfolio Overview

-Product type and asset class information about our loan and investment portfolio as of December 31, 2021 is as follows (\$ in thousands):
+Loan and investment portfolio product type and asset class information at December 31, 2022 is as follows (\$ in thousands):